You can choose between fixed or floating interest rate types when you take out a mortgage to buy a home or investment property.

-A fixed interest rate mortgage allows you to lock in a certain interest rate for a specified period (usually between 1 and 5 years).
-During the fixed period your rate will not rise.
-But it won’t fall either.
-A floating rate loan can change at any time.
+A fixed interest rate mortgage allows you to lock in a specific interest rate for a particular period (usually between 1 and 5 years).
+During the specified period, your rate does not rise, but it won’t fall either.
+However, a floating-rate loan can change at any time.

 Fast facts: fixed rates

-- A fixed interest rate is typically lower than a floating rate.
+- Interest rate.
+A fixed interest rate is typically lower than a floating rate.

 Let’s weigh the positives and negatives of fixed rates in more detail.

 - Repayment certainty.
-A fixed-rate home loan offers you peace of mind in knowing what your repayments will be.
-This allows you to budget more effectively.
+A fixed-rate mortgage offers you peace of mind knowing your repayments, which allows you to budget more effectively.

 - Security.
-With a fixed-rate home loan you are protected from interest rate rises as your interest rate is locked in for the specified term.
-If rates rise, you come out ahead.
+You are protected from interest rate rises with a fixed-rate mortgage as you lock in your interest rate for the specified term.
+If rates increase, you come out ahead.

 - Flexible loan terms.
 Fixed-rate mortgages are available from many New Zealand lenders with a variety of fixed loan terms available.